Cynthia McKinney–Capitol Hill police incident: Race in the incident and aftermath

 The story was picked up by many blogs and internet opinion sites with overwhelming rebuke for McKinney coming from conservatives and also left-leaning sources offering negative portrayals of her, as on the comedy show Saturday Night Live, which lampooned her repeatedly on their April 8, 2006 show for "playing the race card."
 On April 3, former Wonkette editor Ana Marie Cox, interviewed on Joe Scarborough's MSNBC show Scarborough Country, said that "I worry that she [McKinney] makes us [Democrats] all look a little crazy."
 Some columnists analyzed her hairstyle in a negative light and question the quick participation of musician/actor/social activist Harry Belafonte.

 Reacting to the sudden rise in stakes reflected by the potential for criminal indictment, McKinney's attorney, James Myart, spoke in a March 31 news conference suggesting that the officer involved be criminally investigated for accosting ("inappropriately touching") the congresswoman.
 This charge was not taken seriously by most commentators and media outlets.
 Myart said the case typified a pattern of police harassment of black Americans. "...my belief is this is no different than that: 'they all look alike'".
 On April 25, 2006, CNN reported that Myart was no longer representing McKinney.
 Recently retired U.S. Capitol Police Chief Terrance W. Gainer rejected Myart's charge in an interview with CNN:

-"I've seen our officers stop white members and black members, Latinos, male and females ...
-It's not an issue about what your race or gender is.
-It's an issue about making sure people who come into our building are recognized if they're not going through the magnetometer, and this officer at that moment didn't recognize her ...
-It would have been real easy, as most members of Congress do, to say 'here's who I am' or 'do you know who I am?'"

 McKinney has repeatedly stated the incident arose from McKenna's failure to recognize her face, suggesting that a pattern of incidents in which Capitol Police failed to recognize her as a Member of Congress had to do with a general tendency by police in the United States to engage in racial profiling of blacks and therefore tend to handle blacks more roughly.